 Mark’s litigation experience includes:

-- Lead counsel on copyright infringement actions in New York federal courts, on behalf of an architect and software developers
+- Lead counsel on copyright infringement actions in the Eastern and Northern Districts of New York, on behalf of architects and software developers

 - Representation on behalf of employees and employers in labor law disputes